KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 Liminality is transitional, not terminal.

-No being remains in a truly neutral state indefinitely.
+No being remains in an utterly neutral state indefinitely.
 The lattice is bidirectional: motion tends toward either centropic integration or entropic drift.
 A being lingering at ES / EM or SS / SM (or their inverse mirrors IES / IEM, ISS / ISM) without orientation will eventually tilt — and stagnation without orientation tilts entropic.

 **On the Lukewarm:**